XR-Studios/xr-studios.github.io/docs/content/unreal.md

     2. Otherwise, in the Job's settings, disable ".jpg Sequence" and add a new setting for ".png Sequence".
 In the Output settings, check "Use Custom Playback Range", and set "Custom End Frame" to 1.
 Accept settings.
 7. Press "Render (Remote)".
 The static plate .mov or .png will be in the folder specified in your Job's Output settings.
 8. If you exported a video, using the [NotchLC plugin](https://notchlc.notch.one/), convert your rendered video to a NotchLC optimal codec .mov file.

+### Post-Process Volumes

+With post-process volumes, there are a number of options that are not suitable for use with RenderStream.
+Note that this can sometimes be mitigated with padding and overlap, but this must be evaluated on a case-by-case basis.
+These options include:

+- Depth of Field
+- Bloom
+- Vignette
+- Lens Flare
+- Temporal Anti Aliasing (TAA)
+- Screen Space Global Illumination (SSG)
+- Screen Space Ambient Occlusion (SSAO)
+- Screen Space Reflections (SSR)
+- Raytracing (denoiser)
+- Chromatic Aberrations
+- Eye Adaption
+- Motion Blur

+Additionally, the Exposure within both the post-process volume and call cameras must be set to _Manual_, to ensure that the exposure of split frames isn't different (which causes a noticeable seam).

+### Level Sequences

+Some tips for level sequences:

+- Ensure sequences are built at a time base consistent with the shoot (e.g. 23.976fps shoot = 23.976fps level sequence)
+- All animation that needs to sync to timecode should be included in the sequencer
+- Include 5 seconds (300frames) of pre-roll and post-roll to compensate for any delay

+!> Do **not** use the cameras from the XRCameras sublevel in your sequences, or modify them in any way.
+The only interaction one should have with the XRCameras Sub-Level is adding it as a Sub-Level and/or setting the Sub-Level to "Always Loaded".
+Use the CineCameraActor0 in the StageA_References scene to previs or add your own.

+### FBX Sequences

+To import an FBX Sequence into your scene, navigate to `File > Import into Level`.
+The "Import" button in the Content Browser **_will not_** take you to the correct dialog

+In the file menu popup, choose a location within the scene's folder for the imported sequence to reside.
+Once this is done, a dialogue with the FBX Scene Import Options should appear.
+Click Import.

+Add an _FBX Scene_ object to the Level Sequence, then an _FBX Animation Sequence_ object to the Animation Track.

+### Niagara Particle Systems

+Niagara systems must be deterministic using a [System Life Cycle](https://www.youtube.com/watch?v=rIkpu358Hak&feature=emb_title) track on the Level Sequence's timeline.

+### Media Tracks

+Media can be added to a scene in the form of a 60fps EXR or PNG Image Sequence via a [Media Track](https://docs.unrealengine.com/4.27/en-US/WorkingWithMedia/IntegratingMedia/MediaFramework/HowTo/ImgMediaSource/) in the Level Sequence.

 ## ⚙️Optimizing Performance